 “I think my sons will have a broad idea of who is supposed to do what in life, thanks to the hard work their mom puts into all the aspects of our lives.”

 I have met many working moms over the past few years, and pretty much all of them have the same feelings of guilt and of never doing enough wherever they are.
 If you’re hard at work, then you’re missing out on something your kids are doing at school.
 Supporting your kids at school, then you’re not being the best employee or worker you could be.
 It seems to me that these moms are very much in a no-win situation – or at least, they feel like they are.

 If you are a mom like that, let me tell you something: we see you.
 We see your long days, and your hair tied into a convenient bun.
 We see you racing to pick up your children as early as your work allows, and the work you do in the evenings to keep up.
 We see you stressing to remember everyone’s calendar, and how you keep the emotional energy in the home as high as possible.
 We see you feeling guilty when your child forgets his school project at home (even though it’s not your responsibility) and we see you wondering if your child is happy at aftercare.
 We see you working your butt off to give your children as much as you can to help them succeed in life.
 We see you.

-And to my wife, whose birthday is this month, I see you do all of these things, and more, and I can’t tell you how much the boys and I appreciate it all.
+And to my wife, I see you do all of these things, and more, and I can’t tell you how much the boys and I appreciate it all.

 And considering what I said at the very beginning…I’m impressed you’ve even had time to read this.
 We’ll add that to the list too.